|Born||In or between 252 AC and 260 AC, at the Twins|

-Symond Frey is the seventh son of Lord Walder Frey and is the second son born of Lord Walder's marriage to Amarei Crakehall.
-He is married to Betharios of Braavos and they have three children.
-He is a counter of coins and spymaster.
+Symond Frey is a member of House Frey and is the seventh son of Lord Walder Frey, the second born of Walder's marriage to Amarei Crakehall.
+Symond is married to Betharios of Braavos and they have three children, Alesander, Alyx and Bradamar Frey.
+He is a counter of coins and a spymaster.

 A Dance with Dragons

 Along with Ser Jared Frey and Rhaegar Frey, Symond travels on the Lionstar to White Harbor via Sisterton to return the bones of Ser Wendel Manderly, who was killed in the Red Wedding, to his father, Lord Wyman Manderly.
 The Freys also want to ensure White Harbor bends the knee to the Iron Throne.
 They offer Wyman a Frey bride and betrothals of Rhaegar to his granddaughter Wynafryd and Little Walder Frey to Wyman's other granddaughter, Wylla.

 When Lord Davos Seaworth arrives in White Harbor to persuade House Manderly to support Stannis Baratheon, the three Freys are already present.
 Wyman publicly supports the Freys, as the Iron Throne holds hostage his surviving son and heir, Ser Wylis Manderly, at Harrenhal.
 Wyman fakes Davos's death by having a criminal with similar features executed and his head dipped in tar so the Freys falsely believe him to be Davos.
 As a reward for proving his loyalty, Queen Cersei Lannister has Wylis returned to White Harbor via Maidenpool.